ignite/cli/docs/guide/blog/comment-blog.md

 You have manually added the functions to `x/blog/keeper/post.go`.

-When you ran the `starport scaffold list comment --no-message` command, these functions are automatically implemented in `x/blog/keeper/comment.go`:
+When you ran the `ignite scaffold list comment --no-message` command, these functions are automatically implemented in `x/blog/keeper/comment.go`:

 - `GetCommentCount`
 - `SetCommentCount`